amoghabn/artificial_intelligence/README.md

 ## Project Overview

+### The objective is to build a neural network model for cancer diagnosis, and evaluate its performance on unseen test data.
+The model aims to distinguish between benign and malignant tumors using medical report data obtained from the laboratory.
+Benign tumors are characterized as non-cancerous, whereas malignant tumors are cancerous.

 ### Data Loading:

 #### Imports the pandas library and reads a CSV file ('cancer.csv') into a DataFrame.